Columbus Trusts Lawyer

 Here are some compelling reasons to consider incorporating a trust into your estate plan:

-• Confidentiality: A trust may also offer advantages in terms of confidentiality as well.
+- Confidentiality: A trust may also offer advantages in terms of confidentiality.
 A testator’s will and the assets or the amount it disposes of are a matter of public record when an estate is opened.
 Some individuals wish to maintain confidentiality with respect to the nature of dispositions made at death and/or the nature of their assets.
 A trust is more likely to achieve that confidentiality, although there are situations where courts may require a disclosure of the terms of the trust and the assets it holds (typically when there is a disagreement among beneficiaries).
 That being said, the likelihood of confidentiality being maintained is much higher with a trust rather than with a will.

 Five-Star Client Testimonials